Varian wins partial victory in radiation device patent case

 A U.S. district court in Pennsylvania had found Varian infringed a patent owned by the university.

 The court first awarded $37 million to the university and then increased that amount to more than $100 million because it found the infringement to be willful, among other factors.
 The court also awarded $9.2 million in legal fees.

 The U.S. Court of Appeals for the Federal Circuit reversed the earlier finding that the infringement was willful on one portion of the patent, also called a claim.
 A court can triple damages if infringement is found to be willful.

 The appeals court also questioned the district court's reading of a second claim.
 It vacated the damages award based on that claim and sent it back to the lower court for reconsideration.

 The court let stand the damages award for a third claim.

 The technology in question is intended to improve radiation therapy for cancer by reducing damage to healthy tissue during treatment by synchronizing the radiation beam with the patient's breathing or other slight movements.

-Shares of Varian were down 2.75 percent at $81.68 in afternoon trading on the New York Stock Exchange.
+Shares of Varian closed down 3.46 percent at $81.08 in trading on Thursday on the New York Stock Exchange.